Chapter 1

 1:1: "Paul, an apostle of Christ Jesus"...
 Paul is an apostle indeed!
 Even from the beginning of his renewal (In his calling) It is made clear that Paul was personally sent by Christ.
 Paul makes this claim to apostleship multiple times in the New Testament.
 If Paul were a false, self-proclaiming apostle, he would not be "filling up what is lacking on behalf of [Christ's] body".
 Apostle (Apostolos) means "one who is sent".
 Paul was sent by Christ to preach to the gentiles.
 An Apostle is not just sent but sent with authority in the name of the one who sent them.
 Paul's calling and authority are verified by the other apostles and can even be seen with Paul rebuking Peter.
 All in all, Paul was a true apostle of Christ.
 "Timothy"...
 Timothy was Paul's child in the faith and one of "spirit" with him.
 (Philippians 2:20)

 1:9: What reason?
 The reason is their love in the Spirit (cf. verse 8).
-A hint to this fact is found in Verse 9: since the day we heard.
+A hint to this fact is found in these words: "since the day we heard".
 Heard what?
 Of their love in the Spirit.
+Because of the faithful brothers in Colossae's true commitment to Christ, Paul and Timothy had not ceased to pray for the brothers at Colossae that they may be full in the knowledge of God's will in all spiritual wisdom.

 1:11: "patience…" This work is "makrothumia"; It means "long suffering".
 A precise definition would be something like the opposite of "short-tempered"; it essentially means "long-tempered".
 Makrothumia is also a fruit of the spirit.

-1:12: "Qualified" in Greek ("hikanoo" is from "hikanos" which means to "make able".
-God has made us able, moreover "enabled" us to share in his inheritance (which is our portion/lot.) is the English Equivalent of the term "Sufficient".
+1:12: "Qualified" in Greek ("hikanoo" is from "hikanos" which means to "make able").
+God has made us able, moreover "enabled" us to share in his inheritance (which is our portion/lot.) "qualified" is the English Equivalent of the term which means "Sufficient".
 The Lord has indeed qualified us by His own grace and good will, through the cross (v.
 20, Ephesians 1:4-5).

 1:13: 'Trans" is to go beyond.
 He has taken us beyond the authority of darkness and into the kingdom of Christ.